ericphanson/PyArrow.jl/README.md

 Julia.
 The usual conversion rules and behaviors from PythonCall apply.
 The [tests](test/runtests.jl) test a few conversion gotchas.

-PyArrow supplies one helper function, `PyArrow.table`, to convert Tables.jl-compatible tables to pyarrow's in-memory format.
+PyArrow also supplies two helper functions:

+- `PyArrow.table`, to convert Tables.jl-compatible tables to pyarrow's in-memory format
+- `PyArrowTable`, to wrap pyarrow tables in a Tables.jl-compatible interface

+These are zero-copy when possible, but it is not guaranteed.
+See the [tests](./test/runtests.jl) for some cases of what works and what doesn't work.

 ## Examples